TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 5. You will see that the Night Shift tab is now available in System Preferences > Display as well as the toggle at the top of your Notification Center.

 # Uninstall

-I haven't made an uninstallation script yet but you can easily revert back to the original CoreBrightness framework.
-1. Copy the Backup ~/CoreBrightness/CoreBrightness.framework' into '/System/Library/PrivateFrameworks/'
-Terminal Command:
-> sudo cp -r "~/CoreBrightness/CoreBrightness.framework" "/System/Library/PrivateFrameworks/"
-sudo codesign -f -s - /S*/L*/PrivateFrameworks/CoreBrightness.framework/Versions/Current/CoreBrightness
+1. Open the Terminal app in your Applications Folder
+2. Drag the 'Uninstaller.sh' into the Terminal Window
+3. Following the instructions

-2. Restart your Mac
+4. After Reverting.
+Restart your Mac.
-3. You will see that the Night Shift tab is no longer available in your System Preferences.
+5. You will see that the Night Shift tab is no longer available.

 # Known Bugs

 - Certain Third-party monitors are NOT Compatible with this Patch.

 # Support